 As a Marie Curie fellow (2008-2010) working with Prof Gabriella Vigliocco at the Deafness, Cognition, and Language (DCAL) Research Centre (UCL), I investigated whether the habitual linguistic encoding of visuospatial dimensions (e.g. object size and shape) leads to higher sensitivity to such dimensions in tasks requiring similarity judgments, categorization, and sentence comprehension.

 In a postdoctoral researcher position on a VIDI grant (2010-2012) with PI Prof Asli Özyürek, I investigated the role of the visual modality in shaping the linguistic structure of sign languages.
 This involved a large-scale comparative investigation of two unrelated sign languages (Turkish and German Sign Languages), two unrelated spoken languages (Turkish and German), and the co-speech gestures used by each group of speakers.

-I am currently a Research Associate at the Deafness, Cognition, and Language (DCAL) Research Centre (UCL).
-My empirical research in this post spans three main strands: (1) the integration of multiple channels of information in signed and spoken language comprehension; (2) the effects of (audio-)visual language input on action simulation in language comprehension; and (3) the role of iconicity in establishing referentiality in language learning.
+As a Research Associate (2012-2014) at the Deafness, Cognition, and Language (DCAL) Research Centre (UCL), my research spanned three main strands: (1) the integration of multiple channels of information in signed and spoken language comprehension; (2) the effects of (audio-)visual language input on action simulation in language comprehension; and (3) the role of iconicity in establishing referentiality in language learning.

 I am currently a Lecturer in Linguistics in the School of Humanities at the University of Brighton.
 My research continues to focus on the multimodal nature of language and on the role of iconicity in language learning and processing.